 Yes, as long as you meet the eligibility requirements.
 Please note that all applicants are required to re-apply and submit a new audition video each year.

-The application for RCO Young is open from 1 October 2018 to 31 January 2019.
-The selection will be made in February 2019.
-In March 2019 all the applicants will receive a message with the result.
+The application for Young 2022 is open from 8 November 2021 to 7 February 2022.
+The selection will be made in February 2022.
+In March 2022 all the applicants will receive a message with the result.

 Yes.
 A formal nomination from a music teacher, ensemble director, school/band/orchestra administrator, or community leader is required as part of the application.